 \subsection{Graphs of groups with finite edge groups}

 Corollary \ref{fp gp} extends to a larger class of fundamental groups of graphs of groups.
 This was essentially remarked already in \cite[Corollaries 4.6 and 4.7]{Enders:2024aa}, although the hypotheses are more restrictive.
 Moreover \cite[Corollaries 4.6 and 4.7]{Enders:2024aa} refer back to \cite{Eilers:2018ab}, whose approach also uses a notion of HNN extension of $C^*$-algebras.
-To avoid repeating a very similar argument, we give an alternative proof here that only uses the result for amalgamated products, and basic Bass-Serre theory.
-This gives us an opportunity to introduce fundamentals of Bass-Serre theory, which will be used again in the rest of the paper.
+To avoid repeating a very similar argument, we give an alternative proof here that only uses the result for amalgamated products, and basic Bass--Serre theory.
+This gives us an opportunity to introduce fundamentals of Bass--Serre theory, which will be used again in the rest of the paper.

 \begin{proposition} Let $\Gamma$ be the fundamental group of a graph of groups with finite edge groups.
 If all vertex groups have the LLP, then so does $\Gamma$.
 If moreover all vertex groups have the LP and $\Gamma$ is countable, then $\Gamma$ has the LP. \end{proposition}